All Episodes

 You're not solving the problem.

-And so, yeah, I mean, uh this whole debt ceiling.
+And so, yeah, I mean, this whole debt ceiling.

 And that's the problem with fractional reserve banking, right?

-Is you know, what when the when the Federal Reserve, when the central bank gives money to these banks, they're allowed to lend out 10 times the amount of money that they have in deposits.
+Is when the Federal Reserve, when the central bank gives money to these banks, they're allowed to lend out 10 times the amount of money that they have in deposits.

-And actually they um decrease the minimum requirements, I think to zero percent um during COVID.
+And actually, they decrease the minimum requirements, I think, to 0% during COVID.

 And so what you do is you create more debt than there actually is money to pay off.

-And so what we have is a cycle in the United States where we always have to raise the debt ceiling in order to avoid defaulting on debt.
+And so what we have is this cycle in the United States where we always have to raise the debt ceiling in order to avoid defaulting on debt.

 And that's not sustainable.